-Expected rate without Clear Passage: 30%
+Expected rate without Clear Passage: 30% of patients will need another surgery.

 With our strong commitment to measuring and publishing results scientifically, bowel obstructions presented several research challenges to us.
 For one thing, there are 21 feet (7 meters) of small intestine (bowel), vs. about four inches (10 cm) of fallopian tubes.
 Even more challenging, when a tube is blocked, the woman can still function in all other ways.
 When the bowel is blocked, the patient is in an immediate life-threatening position.
 The obstruction must clear, or the patient will die.
 Finally, there are many more co-morbidities in the abdomen and bowel – concurrent conditions we must consider before we put our hands on a person who suffers repeat bowel obstructions.